Destination-SPACE/BMI08x-Breakout/README.md

 # BMI08x-Breakout

 This breakout board is for the Bosch BMI085 & BMI088 6-axis Inertial Measurment Unit.
 This sensor has a triaxial gyroscope and a triaxial accelerometer.
 This sensor has default I2C addresses of 0x19 for the accelerometer and 0x69 for the gyroscope.
-This device is **3.3V** only.
+This device is **3.3V only**.

 Requires symbols and footprints from [DS Global Library](https://github.com/Destination-SPACE/DS-KiCad-Global-Source)